jlevy/textpress/README.md

 This is the Textpress CLI.
 See [Textpress](https://textpress.md) for more info.
 Things are new and still have some rough edges.

 But please read more there and give it a try!
+Please [start a discussion](https://github.com/jlevy/textpress/discussions) if you have feedback, feature requests, or other ideas.

 * * *